Gaslighting: Are You a Gaslighter?

 In its most mild forms, gaslighting is an irritant, a power struggle in a relationship, and a disconcerting position for the person being gaslighted to be in.
 At its worst, it is severe emotional abuse that can drive a person insane.

 Strangely, many people who gaslight their partners at a lower level, do not even realize they are doing it.
 That’s why it’s important to recognize the signs of gaslighting so you can be aware of your own behaviour and that of the people around you.

 Types of Gaslighters

 In her book, The Gaslight Effect, Robin Stern Ph.D. outlines three different forms of gaslighter.
 Dr. Stern has a great deal of experience in this field.
 She works as the associate director for the Yale Center for Emotional Intelligence.
 She is a licensed psychoanalyst with more than 25 years experience treating patients.

 Dr. Stern identifies three different types of gaslighters in her book.

 The Intimidator: This type of abuser is a bully.
 He is aggressive, controlling, and wants to dominate.
 Intimidators will use the silent treatment, threaten to take their target’s children away, and essentially find out their partner’s worst fears and use them against them.
-There is no thought of fighting fair, only bullying the person into the ground.
+The intimidator never thinks for a second about fighting fairly, only bullying their intended target into the ground.